+Valid Values: host_name | #SERVERNAME# where host_name is a valid host name.

-Property Description HostNameInCertificate {host_name or #SERVERNAME#}.
-Specifies a host name for certificate validation when SSL encryption is enabled (EncryptionMethod=SSL) and validation is enabled (ValidateServerCertificate=true).
-This property is optional and provides additional security against man-in-the-middle (MITM) attacks by ensuring that the server the driver is connecting to is the server that was requested.
-If a host name is specified, the driver compares the specified host name to the DNSName value of the SubjectAlternativeName in the certificate.
-If a DNSName value does not exist or if the certificate does not have a SubjectAlternativeName, the driver compares the host name with the Common Name (CN) part of the certificate's Subject name.
+If host_name, the driver compares the specified host name to the DNSName value of the SubjectAlternativeName in the certificate.
+If a DNSName value does not exist in the SubjectAlternativeName or if the certificate does not have a SubjectAlternativeName, the driver compares the host name with the Common Name (CN) part of the certificate's Subject name.
 If the values do not match, the connection fails and the driver throws an exception.

-If #SERVERNAME# is specified, the driver compares the server name specified in the connection URL or data source of the connection to the DNSName value of the SubjectAlternativeName in the certificate.
-If a DNSName value does not exist or if the certificate does not have a SubjectAlternativeName, the driver compares the host name to the CN parts of the certificate's Subject name.
+If #SERVERNAME# is specified, the driver compares the server name that is specified in the connection URL or data source of the connection to the DNSName value of the SubjectAlternativeName in the certificate.
+If a DNSName value does not exist in the SubjectAlternativeName or if the certificate does not have a SubjectAlternativeName, the driver compares the host name to the CN part of the certificate's Subject name.
 If the values do not match, the connection fails and the driver throws an exception.
-Note: If multiple CN parts are present, the driver validates the host name against each CN part.
+If multiple CN parts are present, the driver validates the host name against each CN part.
 If any one validation succeeds, a connection is established.

-If unspecified, the driver uses the server name specified in the connection URL or data source of the connection to validate the certificate.
-If SSL encryption or certificate validation is not enabled, this property is ignored.
-See Section 5.7, "Data Encryption" for information about configuring for authentication.
-The default is an empty string.
+Data Type: String Default is empty string.